 My alternate title to this would be: Listen to your parents.
 No, like, actually listen.
 While most in their 20s would offer up an eye roll for this advice, your parents can teach you both the good and the bad when it comes to money.

 My father happened to be very money-wise and a hardcore saver.
 He’s like Warren Buffet to me.
 I’m grateful to be blessed with a parent who is great with money and actually wanted to share some valuable money lessons with me.
 But, like any 20-something, I didn’t always listen.

-At 16, I learned the importance of opening a bank account, a retirement savings account, and regularly putting money into each.
-Sadly, I had one thing going against me — I had a spendy nature that I battled with.
+At 16, I learned the importance of opening a bank account and a retirement savings account and regularly putting money into each.
+Sadly, I had one thing going against me ~ I had a spendy nature that I battled with.

 Thankfully, I’ve learned a lot more about money since those days of spending wildly and feeling anxious over money.
 I am SO much savvier with my money.